abdishukri-105/abdishukri-105/README.md

 #  <div align = "center">Abdishukri Mohamed Adan</div>

 ## About Me
-I'm a software engineer with a degree in IT from Jomo Kenyatta University of Agriculture and Technology 🎓.
+I'm a software developer with a degree in IT from Jomo Kenyatta University of Agriculture and Technology 🎓.
 Currently, I'm in a coding bootcamp called Moringa School, where I'm expanding my skills and knowledge in web development 🚀.

-- 🌱 I’m currently learning RUBY
+- 🌱 I’m currently learning RUBY ON RAILS
 - 💞️ I’m looking to collaborate on any front-end project

 ## Skills